 The Cello setup is imperative to the sound and playability of a cello.
 A cello that hasn’t been set up or has been set up badly will be harder to play, and the sound will be inferior.
 For someone learning to play the cello, this will severely impair progress and lower morale, thus disadvantaging the player considerably.
-We sell our cellos as a result of our Luthier set up, the proof is in the playing.
-We are predominantly a workshop first and we are not lead by marketing or gimmicks, quality over quantity is our motto.
-If you asked your teacher, “What should I consider when buying a cello” their answer would always include, “make sure you have it set up correctly.”
+We sell our cellos as a result of our Luthier set-up; the proof is in the playing.
+We are predominantly a workshop first and are not led by marketing or gimmicks, quality over quantity is our motto.
+If you asked your teacher, “What should I consider when buying a cello,” their answer would always include, “make sure you have it set up correctly.”

 We are commonly asked, “Surely, the cello is set up fully in the factory, right?”
 New Cellos leave the factory with a basic setup leaving room for adjustment by a luthier.
-With cellos being a wooden instrument, the only way to adjust them is by taking wood away, for example, lowering the bridge.
-If the bridge were too low, we would have to start with a new bridge as we cannot put the wood back once removed.
-Most cellos advertised online, and in general high street music shops are sold as they came from the factory.
-You may see different setup descriptions advertised, we have listed some common ones and what they entail at the bottom of this page.
+With cellos being wooden instruments, the only way to adjust them is by taking wood away, for example, by lowering the bridge.
+If the bridge were too low, we would have to start with a new bridge, as we cannot put the wood back once removed.
+Most cellos advertised online, and in general high street music shops are sold as they come from the factory.
+You may see different setup descriptions advertised; we have listed some common ones and what they entail at the bottom of this page.

 Our Cello Luthier Setup

 Our time-served and experienced luthier carries out our cello setups and takes many hours to complete to our exacting high standards.
-For the new Cellos that we sell and hire out, we take the factory finished cello and set about improving its tone and playability by way of adjusting and refitting the components of the instrument.
+For the new Cellos that we sell and hire out, we take the factory-finished cello and set about improving its tone and playability by adjusting and refitting the components of the instrument.
 We also fit your choice of Cello Strings during the setup process.
-We have listed below each step of the set up that we carry out.
+We have listed below each step of the set-up that we carry out.

 Beginning: We start with your new cello wholly stripped of its component parts and give it a thorough check over.